VisDrone/VisDrone2018-SOT-toolkit/README.md

        -modify the dataset path in ./main_running.m

-       -input your method name in ./util/configTrackers.m
+       -input the method named in ./util/configTrackers.m

        -the results with mat format are saved in ./results/results_OPE/